alvinput1/HR-Automation-Engine/README.md

 ### Overview
 A Python-based automation tool designed to transform manual HR data processing into efficient, professional, and audit-ready Excel reports.
 This project was developed to bridge the gap between technical data engineering and the specific aesthetic standards of corporate HR reporting.

+Open for opportunities.
+Contact me at alvinput.perdana@gmail.com or https://www.linkedin.com/in/alvinputrap/

 ### Key Problems Solved:
 * **Time Inefficiency:** Reduced report generation time from **20 minutes to near-instantaneous** execution.
 * **Manual Errors:** Eliminated human risks in data filtering, cleaning, and formatting for thousand records.